juliaguida/oystercard/apprenticeships_intro_to_the_web/checkpoint_http.md

 Time to pause and reflect on what you've learned so far, so that you can track your progress towards the goals of this week.

-The first four steps in this challenge focussed on one of the weekly goals:
+The first four steps in this challenge focused on one of the weekly goals:

 * Explain and diagram the HTTP request/response cycle